sbdrchauhan/CPlusPlus/README.md

 ```
 If you need to read arguments, but not copy them, you can define a *read-only reference* as a parameter. `void display( const string& str);`.
 We can rest assured that the argument is not modified within the function, as `str` is declared as a `const`.

-**Definint Pointers** A *pointer* is an expression that represents both the *address* and *type* of another object. `&var` is the address of the object var.
+**Defining Pointers** A *pointer* is an expression that represents both the *address* and *type* of another object. `&var` is the address of the object var.
 A pointer points to a memory address and simultaneously indicates by its type how the memory address can be read or written to.
 Thus, depending on the type, we refer to pointers to char, pointers to int, and so on, or say in abbreviation, such as char pointer, int pointer, and so on.

 We can define *pointer variables*, i.e., variables that can store the address of another object. `int *ptr;` // or `int* ptr;` This defines variable `ptr`, which is an `int*` type (in other words, a *pointer to int*). `ptr` can thus store the address of an `int` variable.